markcmiller86/for-my-mom/README.md

 In her last few years, Pat suffered from several health challenges that limited her ability to travel or engage in many of the activities she loved.
 But, one thing she always made sure to do was have a cup of hot tea with some cookies in the afternoons.

-Pat is survived by her husband, her 2 children and a grandchild Veronica Bettencourt.
+Pat is survived by her husband, her 2 children and a grandchild Veronica.